Cloudify-PS/cloudify-training-labs/monitoring/README.md

 10. In the "Label" field, type "CPU (Total)".
 11. Click "Save".
 12. Click your username at the top right, and select "Exit Edit Mode".
-13. To see the load changes on the app vm log into it and execure a commend to generate load.
-For example: openssl speed
+13. To see the CPU load changing, log into the app VM and execute some command that generates load.
+For example, you can use the openssl speed command.

 The metrics widget will now appear on the screen.